 It was a pitcher’s duel for the ages, and one of the key games of the season.
-The White Sox were in New York, and before 42,168 fans, Ralph Terry and Early Wynn hooked up in a classic.
-After eight innings, Terry had no-hit the Sox ... while Wynn allowed the Yankees just one hit (an infield hit from Terry!).
+The White Sox were in New York, and before over 42,000 fans, Ralph Terry and Early Wynn hooked up in a classic.
+After eight innings, Terry had no-hit the Sox ... while Wynn allowed the Yankees just one hit.

 In the top of the ninth, the Sox scored two runs thanks to Jim Landis’ bases-loaded hit.
 (Jim McAnany had broken up the no-hitter with a single leading off the inning.)

 Wynn closed down New York in the last of the frame, matching Terry’s two hits allowed, and the Sox had a 2-0 win.